edina/angular-build/README.md

 * for production, the contents of `<!-- build:css-bundle --> ... <!-- endbuild -->` will be replaced by the application's CSS bundle created by the build
 * for production, the contents of `<!-- build:js-app --> ... <!-- endbuild -->` will be replaced by the application's JS bundle created by the build

 Also, note that during development, SystemJS is loaded (system.src.js), the JSPM configuration is loaded (jspm.conf.js) and SystemJS is used to load the entrypoint of the application (core/core.bootstrap).

 ## Commands
-Once you have added ModernWebDevBuild to your project, you can list all the available commands using `gulp help`.
+Once you have added this build system to your project, you can list all the available commands using `gulp help`.
 The command will give you a description of each task.
 The most important to start discovering are:
 * `gulp serve`: start a Web server with live reload, watching files, transpiling, generating sourcemaps, etc
 * `gulp serve-dist`: same with the production version